licht1stein/codaio/README.md

 `codaio` implements all methods of raw api in a convenient python manner.
 So API's `listDocs` becomes in `codaio` `Coda.list_docs()`.
 Get requests return a dictionary.
 Put, delete and post return a requests Response object.

-All methods of Coda class are describe in the [documentation](https://codaio.readthedocs.io/en/latest/index.html#codaio.Coda).
+All methods of Coda class are described in the [documentation](https://codaio.readthedocs.io/en/latest/index.html#codaio.Coda).